Public key private key: the basics of blockchain security

 Never share your seed phrase or private key with anyone.
 Scams often target users by requesting this information under the guise of technical assistance or investment opportunities.

-Write down your seed phrase on paper, in a safe place, and never store it online.
+Write down your seed phrase on paper or another physical medium ( Ledger for example, offers very sophisticated tools, available here ), in a safe place, and never store it online.
 A photo or digital copy could be compromised if your device or cloud account is hacked.

 Update your security practices regularly

-• Verify the origin of your wallets: Download wallet applications only from official websites or stores to avoid compromised versions.
+• Verify the origin of your wallets: Download wallet applications only from official websites to avoid compromised versions.

 • Activate additional protections: If your hot wallet allows it, add a layer of security, such as a password or biometric authentication.

-• Stay informed about threats: Attacks, such as malware or phishing scams, are constantly evolving.
+• Stay informed about threats: Attacks, such as malware or scams , are constantly evolving.
 Understanding the risks can help you better protect yourself.

 Public key and private key in the crypto ecosystem